 Breaking up your content with headings makes it much easier for users to navigate through your page and find what they’re looking for.

-Likewise, from an SEO point of view, headings provide better context for search engines as they’re able to understand the hierarchy and structure.
+Likewise, from an On Page SEO point of view, headings provide better context for search engines as they’re able to understand the hierarchy and structure.

 Aside from this, they may also aid your chances of appearing in the Featured Snippets.

 Here’s an example for the keyword “how is vanilla extract made”.